 NC 2-1-1 operates 24 hours a day, seven days a week, 365 days a year and resources are available in most languages.
 NC 2-1-1 cannot provide direct medical services and COVID-19 can only be diagnosed by a health care professional.

 People should only call 9-1-1 if they are experiencing an emergency.
 9-1-1 centers across North Carolina have been receiving general questions and other non-emergency calls related to COVID-19.
 Please do not call 9-1-1 unless you have an emergency.

-The City of Raleigh is taking the current spread of COVID-19 very seriously and is working in partnership with Wake County and other partners as we continue to monitor this situation closely.
+The City of Raleigh continues to monitor COVID-19 and is working in partnership with Wake County and other partners.

 The City of Raleigh's revenue counter is open to the public at the Raleigh Municipal Building from 8:30 a.m. to 5 p.m.
 The Development Services Customer Service Center at One Exchange Plaza is offering in-person services by appointment only.
 Individuals and contractors are still encouraged to use virtual services.
 Appointments can be scheduled by contacting email@example.com or 919-996-2500.

-The State of North Carolina, Wake County, and the City of Raleigh have all declared States of Emergency in response to the COVID-19 virus.
-City Council meetings are currently held using a remote electronic format for the duration of the State of Emergency.
+In the Spring of 2020, the State of North Carolina, Wake County, and the City of Raleigh all declared States of Emergency in response to the COVID-19 virus.

 For more information on the local response to the virus, please visit Wake County’s COVID-19 page.
 If you have specific questions about COVID-19 and your risk, you can email firstname.lastname@example.org or call 919-250-1500.

 Temporary Curbside Pickup Zones:

 Temporary Curbside Pickup Zones are marked off throughout Raleigh to support quick stops at local businesses for takeout services and other small deliveries.
 Raleigh Parking marked off about 100 pickup zones.